 The main focus of our visit was to go see Pinocchio at the National Theatre on the South bank, but we of course managed to squeeze in a few of the main sights and some much awaited sushi too!

 Whats makes us real?
 And how often are we led by others ideas, and bound by the strings of their opinions and control?

-The moral lessons of life, love and family run deep in the story of the puppet boy that desires to be real, without really understanding what that entails.
+The moral lessons of life, as well as love and family, run deep in the story of the puppet boy that desires to be real – without really understanding what that entails.
 Brought to life on a giant set, with magnificent life like giant puppets, song, magic and edge of your seat action, both Ethan and I were hugely impressed and loved the stage adaptation of Pinocchio!

 Pinocchio is the spectacular new production brought to the stage by an extraordinary team including John Tiffany the director of Harry Potter and the Cursed Child and Dennis Kelly the writer of Matilda the Musical.
 It features unforgettable music and songs from the Walt Disney film including I’ve Got No Strings, Give a Little Whistle and When You Wish upon a Star in dazzling new arrangements.